 However, nominees with other skill sets will also be accepted.
 Any eligible Member

 can nominate to stand for election and there are potential development opportunities for young women under 30 years.
 Pursuant to clause 7.2.2 there is the requirement that one Director must be an Adult Member who is less than 30 years of age when she becomes a Director of the Board, nominated for the 2022 Board Director Election.

 In keeping with modern governance practice, nominees will complete a skills inventory to indicate their skills and experience.
 There is no expectation a nominee will possess all the skills and experience listed; in practice, most nominees may have only 2–3 strong skills and experience and others may be medium or low.
 The skills inventory along with your Board nomination will provide good insight to you as a person and the contribution you may make to the Board.

 Complete a nomination form, which includes a photograph, and be nominated in writing, with her consent, by another Adult Member.
 Nomination forms and supplementary information may be downloaded from the Girl Guides NSW, ACT & NT website by clicking or tapping here.
 Send the completed nomination form to [email protected]

 After the period for the receipt of nominations closes, all nominations will go through an administrative process to check for completeness and validity.

-Returned ballots are stored in a locked container until the voting period closes and are then counted by independent people.
-The outcome of the ballot is kept secret until it is announced at the Annual General Meeting (AGM).
+- Returned ballots are stored securely until the voting period closes and are then counted by independent scrutineers.
+The outcome of the ballot is kept confidential until it is announced at the Annual General Meeting (AGM).

-This year the AGM will be held on Saturday, 22 May 2021, in Sydney.
+This year the AGM will be held on Saturday 21 May 2022, in Sydney and online via Zoom.